donkirkby/shibumi-games/CONTRIBUTING.md

 # Contributing to the Shibumi Games Project
-If you like this project and want to make it better, help out.
+If you like this project and want to make it better, please help out.
 It could be as simple as sending [@donkirkby] a nice note on Twitter, you could report a bug, or pitch in with some development work.
 Check if there are some issues labeled as [good first issues] or [help wanted].

 [@donkirkby]: https://twitter.com/donkirkby
 [good first issues]: https://github.com/donkirkby/shibumi-games/labels/good%20first%20issue